Read on to learn more and help make the most of your time at Destination Fringe!

 Construction in the Area

-It wouldn’t be Edmonton without a little summertime road construction!
-The city will be doing some road work in the area during our Event, so please be sure to check ahead for any traffic or road conditions that might make getting to your venue or finding parking a little more difficult.
+What’s Edmonton without a little summertime road construction?
+The city will be doing some road work in the area during our Festival, so please be sure to check ahead for any traffic or road conditions that might make getting to your venue or finding parking a little more difficult.
 Want to learn about alternative transportation options?
 Visit our Getting Here page for more info!Getting Here

-Thank you for caring, thank you for the last 40 years, and thank you for supporting the future of Fringe.
+Thank you for supporting the future of Fringe.